Ankitk108/Classical-Algorithms-for-Factorization/README.md

 This project provides a comprehensive toolkit for primality testing and integer factorization.
 Designed for both educational and research purposes, these algorithms showcase various mathematical techniques and optimizations.

+## Project Overview

+This repository was initially created as part of a term paper for the course **PHY631: Quantum Computing and Quantum Information**, taught by **Prof. Arvind** at IISER Mohali.
+It provides a comprehensive collection of classical algorithms for primality testing and integer factorization, including advanced techniques like the **Quadratic Sieve** and the **General Number Field Sieve**.

+The repository is designed for students, researchers, and enthusiasts in computational mathematics, cryptography, and quantum computing who are interested in understanding and implementing these fundamental algorithms.

 ## Algorithms Implemented

 ### Primality Testing